Size-biased permutation of a finite sequence with independent and identically distributed terms: Size-biased permutation as induced order statistics

-When $n$ i.i.d pairs $(X_i, Y_i)$ are ordered by their $Y$-values, the corresponding $X_i$'s are called the \emph{induced order statistics} of the vector $Y$, or its \emph{concomitants}.
-Gordon \cite{gordon83} first proved the following result for finite $n$ which shows that finite i.i.d s.b.p is a form of induced order statistics.
-Here we state the infinite sequence version, which is a special case of PPY\cite[Lemma 4.4]{pitmanyor}.
+When $n$ i.i.d. pairs $(X_n(i), Y_n(i))$ are ordered by their $Y$-values, the corresponding $X_n(i)$ are called the \emph{induced order statistics} of the vector $Y_n$, or its \emph{concomitants}.
+Gordon \cite{gordon83} first proved the following result for finite $n$ which shows that finite i.i.d. size-biased permutation is a form of induced order statistics.
+Here we state the infinite sequence version, which is a special case of~\cite{pitmanyor}, Lemma~4.4.